-Wrongful trading rules provide for potential personal liability for directors where a company has entered insolvent administration or liquidation and the director already knew (or ought to have concluded) there was no reasonable prospect of avoiding such proceedings, unless (in the interim) they took every step to minimise potential losses to creditors.
+Wrongful trading rules provide for potential personal liability for directors where a company has entered insolvent administration or liquidation and the director already knew (or ought to have concluded) that there was no reasonable prospect of avoiding such proceedings, unless (in the interim) they took every step to minimise potential losses to creditors.

-The Bill temporarily amends wrongful trading provisions to discount potential liability for directors for any worsening of the company's financial position in the period between 1 March and 30 June 2020 (subject to extension).
+The Act temporarily amends wrongful trading provisions to discount potential liability for directors for any worsening of the company's financial position in the period between 1 March and 30 September 2020 (subject to possible extension of up to six months, if the Secretary of State considers it reasonable to do so to mitigate an effect of COVID-19).